 She recalls one Easter meal where she left before dessert was served because she had to work on clients who were leaving town the next day!

-The youngest student in Mary’s Equissage massage training program was 14 years old, and the oldest was 69 years old, proving you can’t be too young or too old to learn about bodywork.
+The youngest student in Mary’s Equissage equine massage therapist training program was 14 years old, and the oldest was 69 years old, proving you can’t be too young or too old to learn about bodywork.

 Learning proper technique is important; you have to know what you’re doing so that you actually help the horse and don’t accidentally hurt him.
 Equissage was the first equine massage school.
 Now there are in-person and online certification programs across the country.